Can stress cause high blood pressure?

-The good news is that managing stress is easy, and it’s free.
+The good news is that reducing stress is easy, and it’s free.
 Infusing a few simple, healthy habits into your lifestyle can help lower your stress levels.

-- Get some exercise: Exercise is good for your heart.
-Not only does it help reduce stress and lower blood pressure, it makes you feel good.
+Exercise is good for your heart.
+Not only does it help reduce stress and lower blood pressure, it also makes you feel good.
 When you exercise, your brain releases endorphins, the chemicals responsible for boosting your mood.
-Aim for 20 minutes a day, 3 to 4 times a week, of physical activity like walking, running, swimming or lifting weights to get your blood pumping.
+Aim for 20 minutes a day, three to four times a week, of physical activity like walking, running, swimming or lifting weights to get your blood pumping.

-- Reduce your caffeine intake: While many people rely on caffeine to get them through the day, too much caffeine can increase your stress levels.
-Coffee isn’t the only culprit — tea, chocolate, many sodas and certain medications contain caffeine.
+While many people rely on caffeine to get them through the day, too much caffeine can increase your stress levels.
+Coffee isn’t the only culprit — tea, chocolate, many sodas and certain medications have caffeine.
 Cutting down your intake can lower blood pressure and lessen some of the physical symptoms of stress, like an increased heart rate or feeling jittery.

-- Tickle your funny bone: They say laughter is the best medicine — and in this case, it’s a great one.
-Laughing boosts mood and just makes you feel better.
-Read a joke book, get silly with your family or watch your favorite comedy, and laugh the stress away.
+They say laughter is the best medicine — and in this case, it’s a great one.
+Laughing boosts your mood and makes you feel better.
+Read a joke book, get silly with your family or watch your favorite comedy and laugh the stress away.